 Its spacious area perfectly accommodates up to 100 stalls, which attract more than one million visitors from all over Northern Ireland and Europe.
 It is indeed a continental market.

-Besides the wonderful products on offer at the chalets, the market also has a food court area and provides many festive bits and bobs that might be convenient to visitors.
+Besides the beautiful products on offer at the chalets, the market also has a food court area and provides many festive bits and bobs that might be convenient to visitors.
 Shoppers are in for many crafts activities and sweet treats, and that’s the least to say about it.

 Stalls